vvaannhh/WU_Portswigger/README.md

 `SELECT * FROM products WHERE category = '' or 1=1 --' AND released = 1`
 - Mệnh đề `or 1=1` luôn đúng và vế sau đã bị comment bởi `--` nên tất cả sản phẩm sẽ được hiển thị.
 > ![](WU_Portswigger_files/0_1.png)
+# Lab-02: SQL injection vulnerability allowing login bypass
+> This lab contains an SQL injection vulnerability in the login function.
+To solve the lab, perform an SQL injection attack that logs in to the application as the administrator user.
+### Cách giải:
+- Để giải quyết lab này mình cần phải login với tư cách là người dùng administrator.
+- Đầu tiên mình vào phần đăng nhập và thử username và pass bất kỳ thì không được.
+- Tiếp theo mình thử đăng nhập bằng ```username: ' or 1 = 1 --``` và pass bất kỳ hoặc username bất kỳ và ```password: ' or 1 = 1 --``` thì lab được giải quyết
-# Lab-02:SQL injection UNION attack, determining the number of columns returned by the query
+# Lab-03:SQL injection UNION attack, determining the number of columns returned by the query
 > This lab contains an SQL injection vulnerability in the product category filter.
 The results from the query are returned in the application's response, so you can use a UNION attack to retrieve data from other tables.
 The first step of such an attack is to determine the number of columns that are being returned by the query.
 You will then use this technique in subsequent labs to construct the full attack.

 > To solve the lab, determine the number of columns returned by the query by performing an [SQL injection UNION](https://portswigger.net/web-security/sql-injection/union-attacks/lab-determine-number-of-columns#:~:text=This%20lab%20contains,containing%20null%20values.) attack that returns an additional row containing null values.